dstarr/learn-mastra/README.md

 2. Run `npm install`
 3. Create a `.env` file in the `server` directory and add the following environmental variables.

+> **Note:** The current implementation requires both a MongoDB instance for storing To Do items and a Postgres DB for maintaining Agent interaction memory.
+This is temprary until the MongoDB adapter for mastra ships.

 ```bash
   # Azure Cosmos DB settings - Cosmos deployed as MongoDB
   AZURE_COSMOS_DB_CS=YOUR_CONNECTION_STRING